 During holiday periods, doors and windows should be securely locked, and window shades should be opened.
 Items of value should not be left in the assigned living space over a holiday period.
 Any theft or losses should be reported to the University Police.
 Housing and Residential Life is not responsible for loss, damage, or theft of personal property.
 Residents and/or their parents are strongly encouraged to carry appropriate insurance to cover the potential theft, loss, or damage of personal property.

 Card Access Systems.
-All students are expected to carry and swipe their own student identification (ID) cards to enter student residence facilities with an installed card access system.
+All students are expected to carry and tap their own student identification (ID) cards to enter student residence facilities with an installed card access system.
 Students who experience difficulty using their ID cards to gain entry to a building should contact the front desk of the student residence facility.
 As a security precaution, students who lose their ID cards should report the loss to the front desk of the student residence facility and the ID Office.
 Residents are not permitted to share or loan their ID cards with other persons.

 Keys.
 All keys to assigned living spaces are the property of the University, and a student may not have duplicate keys made.
 Students who misplace their keys and need access to their assigned living spaces should contact the front desk of the student residence facility to be issued a temporary key.
 As a security precaution, students who lose their keys will have their locks changed and the core replaced and will be charged the appropriate fee.
 Residents are not permitted to share or loan their keys to other persons.